shenxiaocam/NCLA/README.md

 ===
 data/ contains the 5 datasets used in our paper, i.e., Cora, CiteSeer, PubMed, Amazon-Photo, and Coauthor-CS.

-Each ".mat" file stores a network dataset, where

-the variable "network" represents an adjacency matrix,

-the variable "attrb" represents a node attribute matrix,

-the variable "group" represents a node label matrix.

 Code
 ===
 "gat.py" is the multi-head GAT model.

-"train.py" is an example case of the NCLA model for node classification.
+"train.py" is an example case of the NCLA model for node classification on the Cora dataset.

 "loss.py" is the proposed neighbor contrastive loss.

-The hyperparameters of NCLA on the five datasets were specified in "run.sh".
+The hyperparameters of NCLA on five datasets can be found in "run.sh".

 Plese cite our paper as:
 ===